 – You should also align your sales and marketing teams.
 61% of marketers send all the leads directly to the sales team.
 However, only 27% of those leads are qualified.
 According to MarketingProfs, you can increase your sales by 38% and your customer retention by 36% by aligning your sales and marketing teams.
 It can also help shorten your sales cycle and increase your revenue and ROI.

 Every sales process is different, and that is true for the sales cycle too.
 The stages of sales cycle can be as short as a few minutes to as long as several months.
-In general, all sales cycles will consist of the seven stages mentioned above.
-Refining the stages of sales cycle can help you shorten your sales cycle and improve both sales and revenue.
+In general, the 7 stages of sales cycles will remain common.
+However, refining the sales cycle stages helps you shorten your sales cycle and improve revenue.

 Stop spending time managing your sales process and learn how you can improve your revenue today.